georchestra/georchestra/console/README.md

 #### Running from an IDE while developing

-Whilre writing integration tests, it could be cumbersome to wait for the launch and shut down of test containers.
+While writing integration tests, it could be cumbersome to wait for the launch and shut down of test containers.

 In this case it's better to have `georchestra/ldap` and `georchestra/database` containers already running and instructing the test run to use them directly.